Meldiron/store-template/README.md

 Product gallery with detailed description and ability to configure and select variations.
 Product can be added to the cart, or purchased with 1 click.

 ### 3. Cart and checkout

 Slideover cart with overview of products, price summary, and ability to modify quantity of products in cart.
 Checkout button to continue to payment step.

 ### 4. Payment and shipping

 Stripe-managed page with all payment and delivery views.
 The receipt is sent by email automatically after a successful payment.

 ## Highlight

-### 1. Image optinization
+### 1. Image optimization

-BlurHash technology (commonly known from Wolt app) optimizes application experience and looks while images are still loading.
+[BlurHash](https://github.com/woltapp/blurhash) technology (commonly known from Wolt app) optimizes application experience and looks while images are still loading.
 A very useful improvement for use on mobile devices with limited internet access and speed.

 ### 2. Dark theme

 Theme toggle in footer allows visitors to switch to dark theme when browsing during night.
 Developer can easily enforce a theme, set default theme, or remove the feature all-together.